 At SOS, we believe that Education is a right and an antidote to poverty

-A holistic educational structure needs the appropriate infrastructure, community support, materials, trained and supported teachers, sanitation and recreation facilities, and much much more.
-At SOS, we work with organizations and communities in Central and South America to make this right a reality.
+A holistic educational structure includes the appropriate infrastructure, community support, school supplies, trained and supported teachers, sanitation and recreation facilities, and much much more.
+At SOS, we work with non profit organizations and communities in Central and South America to make this right a reality.

 We bring Canadian students and Latin America partners together through annual Outreach Trips, facilitated by our partnering organizations.
 On Outreach Trips, SOS volunteers travel to communities in Latin America that have identified an education based need that SOS contributes to with human and financial capital.

-We recognize that our host communities and partnering organizations are best suited to answer these questions, not us.
-They will be ones effected on a day by day basis by our programs and projects, and they have the lived experience to tell us what will and will not work.
+We known that our host communities and partnering organizations are best suited to answer these questions, not us.
+They will be ones effected on a day by day basis by our projects, and they have the lived experience to tell us what will and will not work.

 It is of utmost importance to us that communities show an interest and commitment to education prior to our involvement.
-With the help of our partners, we seek out regions that currently run classes but lack aspects of the supportive infrastructure.
+We seek out regions that currently run classes but lack aspects of supportive infrastructure.
 We also seek out regions that make efforts in education development, but have their efforts stunted through distance, natural disaster, or economic reasons which make gaining access to a quality education impossible.